MicrosoftDocs/fabric-docs/docs/extensions/manage-workload.md

 ## Prerequisites

-Before you can deploy a workload, you must have the following:
+Before you can deploy a workload, you must have the following prerequisites:

 * A Fabric account with the *Admin* permissions.
 * The [nuget package](https://www.nuget.org/) workload solution that you want to deploy.
 For information about creating a workload solution, see [Create a workload solution](create-workload.md).